 Often, the biggest consideration in choosing home healthcare over assisted living or nursing home care for early stage Alzheimer’s patients is the reduced cost.
 However, the cost of these services really starts to add up as the senior’s level of need and frequency of services increases.
 Initially, adult day care can be a lower cost option to supplement home healthcare services.
 Eventually, once the senior requires services around the clock, the costs will exceed residential care in an assisted living community or nursing home.
 The other major consideration is safety.
 Seniors and their families need to be realistic about whether it is still safe for them to live independently in light of their physical and mental condition and the degree of care required.

-As Alzheimer’s symptoms advance to the middle and late stages of the disease, home healthcare may become both unsafe and unaffordable due to the extensive amount of supervision and services required.
+As Alzheimer’s symptoms advance to the middle and late stages of the disease, home healthcare may become both unsafe and expensive due to the extensive amount of supervision and services required.
 At this point in time, many seniors with Alzheimer’s will end up in residential care.
 The timing of this transition may vary based on the individual’s symptoms and the availability of family members to supplement their care.

 For seniors with milder symptoms, assisted living may be an option.
 As their care demands increase, they may also need to explore hiring home health aides to supplement care provided by the community.
 Eventually, many seniors with Alzheimer’s end up requiring 24/7 supervision and personal care.
 When the disease reaches this advanced stage, a nursing home is usually the best option.